ppy/osu-wiki/wiki/Interface/en.md

 This section can be called the gameplay toolbox.
 We will cover each button's use from left to right.

-Pressing ESC or click the Back button to return to Main Menu
+Press ESC or click the Back button to return to Main Menu

 Click on the "Mode" button to open up a list of gameplay modes available on osu!.
 Click on your desired gameplay mode, and osu! will switch to that gameplay mode style - the scoreboard will change accordingly.
 Alternatively, you can press CTRL and 1 (![][Osu!][osu!
 Standard](Standard "wikilink")) / 2 (![][Taiko][Taiko](Taiko "wikilink")) / 3 (![][Ctb][Catch the Beat](Catch_the_Beat "wikilink")) / 4 (![][Mania[osu!mania](osu!mania "wikilink")) on your keyboard to quickly switch to your desired gameplay mode.